fbraza/FruitDetect/DOC.md

 ## Methodology

+#### Dataset
-*Dataset* - In this project we aim at the identification of 4 different fruits: tomatoes, bananas, apples and mangos.
+In this project we aim at the identification of 4 different fruits: tomatoes, bananas, apples and mangos.
 From these we defined 4 different classes by fruits: single fruit, group of fruit, fruit in bag, group of fruit in bag.
 An additional class for an empty camera field has been added which puts the total number of classes to 17.
 A data set of **[number]** images per class has been generated using the same camera as for pediction.
 Example images for each class are provided in Figure 2.
 The Computer Vision and Annotation Tool (CVAT) has been used to label the images and export the bounding boxes data in YOLO format.

+#### Data augmentation
-*Data augmentation* - We used traditional tranformations that combined affine image transformations and color modifications.
+We used traditional tranformations that combined affine image transformations and color modifications.
 These tranformations have been performed using the [Albumentations](https://github.com/albumentations-team/albumentations) python library.
 This library leverages `numpy`, `opencv` and `imgaug` python lirabries through an easy to use API.
 The sequence of transformations can be seen below in the code snippet.
 ```python
 A.Compose(